ufukusubutun/ufukusubutun.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper *Oblivious Routing Using Learning Methods* is accepted for presentation at the IEEE GLOBECOM 2023 Conference!
+Our joint paper with Nokia Bell Labs, *Oblivious Routing Using Learning Methods* is accepted for presentation at the IEEE GLOBECOM 2023 Conference!